Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial5.md

 description: Tutorial 5 for Students to Learn Redirection
 ---

-# Tutorial 5: Redirection - Standard Input and Standard Output and Standard Error
+# Tutorial 5: Redirection - Standard Input, Standard Output, and Standard Error

 ## Main Objectives of this Tutorial